jackmcconnell/bnfw/README.txt

 [Notification Add-on Bundles](https://betternotificationsforwp.com/add-on-bundles/) - Everything you need for your WordPress notifications.
 Save big when you buy an add-on bundle.
 Instant access.

 [Subscriptions (GDPR)](https://betternotificationsforwp.com/downloads/subscriptions-gdpr/) - Allow users to manage their subscriptions for BNFW notifications.
-If you want to let users create their own email notifications, check out my other plugin: [Content Notify](https://contentnotify.com).
+If you want to let users create their own email notifications/subscriptions/alerts, check out my other plugin: [Content Notify](https://contentnotify.com).

 [Conditional Notifications](https://betternotificationsforwp.com/downloads/conditional-notifications/) - Limit certain notifications depending on which categories, tags, post formats, or terms you choose.